-Dr Zahid Chauhan is a respected GP, health and social care campaigner, committed local councillor and champion of social justice and charity.
+Dr Zahid Chauhan is a respected GP, Cabinet Member for Health and Social Care, committed local councillor and champion of social justice and charity.

 As a General Practitioner within Greater Manchester, he has become a powerful advocate for his patients and introduced innovative methods to improve their care.
 His work mentoring and employing young people has won national recognition.